PDXIII/UsingUnfolding/README.md

 ##Data
 We need to give our program the chance to know, if the mouse is inside a country or not.
 So, we need the shapes of the countries.
 A nice file wich serves the purpose could be found here: [contries.geo.json][contries.geo.json].
 The shapes in this file are a little rough, but this provides better performance for our app.
 Then we need the locations of all airports.
 Let's take a look at [GeoCommons][GeoCommons].
 Type into the search field "world airports" and hit the first result.
+As you can see, there is no option for downloading a valid *geo.json* version of this data set, but I have a gift for you:

+<button><a href="javascript:(function(){var currURL=document.URL;var dataSetID=currURL.match('([0-9]+)');var dataSetURL='http://geocommons.com/overlays/'+dataSetID[0]+'/features.json?geojson=1';dataSetJSON=window.open(dataSetURL,'GeoCommonsJSON');}());">GeoCommonsGEOJSON</a>
+</button> Drag this button into bookmark bar to creat a bookmarklet.

-As you can see, there is no option for downloading a valid *geo.json* version of this data set, but I have a gift for you: [GeoCommonsGEOJSON][GeoCommonsGEOJSON].
-This link provides a javascript code, you can use as an bookmarklet in your browser.
-Now when you are back on the data-set at *GeoCommons* you only need to hit this bookmarklet and you will be led to a valid version of this data-set.
+Now when you are back on the data-set at *GeoCommons* you only need to hit this bookmarklet and you will be led to a valid *geo.json* version of this data-set.
 Save it as *WorldAirports.geo.json*

 Now, we have two files: *countries.geo.json* and *WorldAirports.json*.
 So, let's write some code.